SamrahS/leemoon/README.md

 # Leemoon 🍋

-### When life gives you lemons, make business out of it.
+### When life gives you lemons, make a business out of it.